Energy Efficient Hot Water for your Space

 These systems are certainly not for everyone and are only able to perform in warm climates as they need heat to produce more heat.
 For optimum performance, a heat pump must be installed where the surrounding temperature remains between 40˚-90˚F all year round.
 There should also be a minimum of 28.3 cubic metres of air space directly surrounding the unit.

 A desuperheater is what gives a heat pump its water heating capabilities and is a small heat exchanger that uses high-temperature gases from the pump’s compressor to heat the water.
-The hot water will then be sent via a pipe to the water heater tank for domestic or commercial use.
+The hot water will then be sent via a pipe to the water heater tank for domestic or commercial use creating energy efficient hot water.

 The cost depends and the size and features of the system you require.
 The higher your demand for hot water, the larger the system will need to be.
 Almost all heat pump water heating units will have an initial outlay that is much greater that a conventional water heater; however, this cost can be offset by much lower operating costs which, with a GMC Thermal Unit, can save up to 75 per cent in electricity!

-In short, if you are looking for a long-term way at generating hot water cheaply then GMC Heat Pumps are for you.
+In short, if you are looking for a long-term way at generating energy efficient hot water then GMC Heat Pumps are for you.

 If you have any questions please don’t hesitate to get in touch with one of our friendly team today or you can view our product range by clicking one of the images below.